 One problem children have with messy handwriting is not understanding the typical pattern:

-Writing words of a sentence on a line and continuing on the next line.
+- Start writing the words of a sentence in order on a line

-For example, the child writes a sentence and the words are all over the paper in no particular order.
+For example, a child might write a sentence with the words are all over the paper in no particular order.

 One of our daughters did this when she was 5 or 6 years old.
-I tried to explain it to her, but she didn’t get it.
+I tried to explain the order to her, but she didn’t get it.